Avoiding Stupidity

 1. Stupidity is not being prepared.

-2. Stupidity is continuing to do something that didn’t work before, in the hopes that this time the outcome might be different.
+2. Stupidity is continuing to do something that didn’t work before, hoping that the outcome might be different this time.

 First of all, about being prepared.

-But there are a lot of surprises that I don’t care for.
-Like opening up my bank account and discovering that the $500.- check that I forgot to write down has now posted.
+But there are a lot of surprises that I don’t care for, like opening up my bank account and discovering that the $500.- check that I forgot to write down has now been posted.
 Or missing the next plane because the arriving Air Force One has closed my airport down.

 Then there’s doggy surprises.
 Like arriving at a show and realizing that I have left home the one toy that my show dog truly loves (think “Busy Bee” from Best In Show).
 Not so much fun.

-But realistically, though I can rail at the extreme unfairness of it all I cannot entirely prevent this sort of surprise, because it is caused by two things I can’t eliminate entirely:
+But realistically, though I can rail at the extreme unfairness of it all I cannot entirely prevent this sort of surprise, because it is caused by two things I can’t eliminate:

 1. At some point I will screw up.